You do not need a special breastfeeding diet to provide the

 Extra Vitamins and Nutrients Needed

 Extra vitamins & nutrients needed while breastfeeding:

 Calcium: A minimum of 1,000mg is required daily.
 You can find calcium in foods such as; sesame seeds, almonds, hazelnuts, tofu, and kale.
 You should eat four serving of any one of these every day.
 For babies with milk intolerances, the mothers can take a calcium supplement like calcium lactate, which contains no milk proteins.

 Folic acid: Found in asparagus, cabbage, corn, chickpeas, spinach and orange juice.

 Zinc: You need 20mg every day.
 Foods: Eggs, meat, oats, peanuts and prawns.

-DHA & AA: These are two very important fats that are needed for your baby’s brain development.
-Foods that contain these fats are: Nuts, green vegetables, and fatty fish such as herring, sardines and anchovies.
+DHA & AA: These are two are essential fats that are needed for your baby’s brain development.
+Foods that contain these fats are nuts, green vegetables, and fatty fish such as herring, sardines, and anchovies.

 Choline: Also needed for your baby’s brain development.
 Foods rich in Choline: Eggs and beef.